RachelGreenwood/curriculum/dev-tools/command-line-advanced.md

 Now you know how to move using your command line, let's get deep into [Homebrew](https://brew.sh/).
 It's a package manager for masOS or Linux which provides a simple way to install programs or tools, similar to an app store for CLI.

-Before getting started, check that the following requirements are fullfilled:
+Before getting started, check that the following requirements are fulfilled:
 |macOS |Linux |
 |------------------|-------------|
 |**64-bit Intel** CPU | **64-bit x86_64** CPU |